 Costs of Living originated as a second-year project in the BMI Lehman Engel Musical Theatre Workshop in 2010.
 It was a selection of the 2011 ASCAP Musical Theatre Workshop and the 2012 BMI Master Class moderated by Stephen Sondheim.
 It received a full workshop in 2012 through the New York Theatre Barn.
 Nominations: 2014 Jerry Bock Award, 2013 Weston New Musical Award, 2014 American Harmony Prize (Curtain Call).
 Finalist: 2012 Fred Ebb Award and 2011 American Harmony Price.
 Winner: 2015 New American Musical Award (B-Side Productions) and 2013 Jerry Harrington Award (BMI).

 Winner of the 2016 Richard Rodgers Award and subsequent February 2017 Richard Rogers Award.
 Reading at the Village Theatre Festival of New Musicals (WA) in 2016.
-Staged reading Playwrights Horizons (NY) in 2017.
-September 2018 reading with Prospect Theater Company with support from The Alhadeff Foundation.
+Staged reading at Playwrights Horizons (NY) in 2017.
+September 2018 reading with Prospect Theater Company (NY) and support from The Alhadeff Foundation.
 Workshop staging in May 2019 at A.R.T./New York Theatres with Prospect Theater Company (NY).

 5 Things You Should Know